 If you offer multiple products lines such as P&C or Life you can create an age filter for these leads as well.
 Think of these as “bonus value” leads.
 You will have the opportunity to sell and auto, home or life policy and potentially a Medicare product as well.

 Source 3 – Marketing Lists

 Sales & Marketing lists are a great option to narrow down prospects by actual birth date or birth month.
 These highly targeted lists can be used to send regular direct mail campaigns timed to arrive as soon as the prospect is eligible to enroll in Medicare.

 The initial enrollment window is seven months long ranging from three months before turning 65, the birth month and 3 months after turning 65.
-Not all consumers will know they are eligible for to enroll 3 months before their birth day so there is an opportunity to inform them with a mailer and set an appointment.
+Not all consumers will know they are eligible for to enroll three months before their birthday so you have an opportunity to inform them with a mailer and set an appointment.

 Direct mail lists for other product lines can also be narrowed down to target the 64-65 age group to create extra opportunity leads.

 A Few Things to Keep in Mind

 The T65 age group is a high value demographic.
 By the time they are eligible to enroll in Medicare, most have been exposed to promotions and advertisements for at least a year.
 In order to generate and convert leads, it is best to keep your mail copy informational and avoid a hard sales pitch at presentations.
 This market has a lot of questions and is looking for answers from a professional they can trust.
 Helpful advice and strong product knowledge goes a long way.